KenLauLab/pCreode/README.md

 ## Tutorial

-*** If your Python version is greater than 3.0 you will need to install a Python 2.7 IPython kernel.
+*** If your Python version is greater than 3.0 you will need to install a Python 2.7 IPython kernel to run jupyter notebooks.
 Instructions on how to accomplish that can be found [here](https://ipython.readthedocs.io/en/latest/install/kernel_install.html)

 Once p-Creode is installed you can access the tutorial by command line (conda environment if using PC) with
 ```python